-Michele is one of the founders and Editor of the Radical Housing Journal, the Corresponding Editor for Europe at IJURR, as well as an Editor of City.
+Michele is one of the founders and Editor of the Radical Housing Journal, the Corresponding Editor for Europe at IJURR.
 In Sheffield, he leads the Life at the Margins research theme at the UI, and he is the Director of the ECRs (Early Career Researchers) Development Network.

 Michele’s research challenges mainstream understandings relating to issues of marginality, poverty, and difference in the contemporary urban.
 His work is of a qualitative kind, sustained by in-depth ethnographic fieldwork and informed by theoretical grounding in assemblage thinking, critical urban theory, affective space, biopolitics.